• Skip to main content

 How to help with transitions?

-The overwhelm of transitioning can lead to sensory overwhelm, so it’s important to have support systems ready to ease with these processes.
+The overwhelm of transitioning can lead to sensory overwhelm, so it’s important to have support systems ready to ease these processes.

 As with context switching, you can try factoring time in to adjust before and after an activity you know you’ll need more time to transition into or out of, or have time to decompress.